-Individual wineries also host some fun and exciting events, so you may want to see what's happening while you're there.
+Individual wineries also host some fun and exciting events, so you'll want to see what's happening while you're there.

-- The difference between day and night temperatures in Paso Robles is greater than in a lot of other places and even a hot day can develop into a cool evening, with as much as 40°F difference between the day's high and low.
+- The difference between day and night temperatures in Paso Robles is greater than in a lot of other places.
+Even a hot day can develop into a cool evening, with as much as 40°F difference between the day's high and low.

-- You can pick up a map of the local wineries at most local hotels or winery tasting rooms, or just drive east or west along CA Hwy 46 and you'll find plenty of them.
+- You can pick up a map of the local wineries at most local hotels or winery tasting rooms, or just drive east or west along CA Hwy 46, where you'll find plenty of them.

 - Our simple rule for casual wine tasting is never more than three wineries in a day.
-Stop at more, and not only are you likely to get a little tipsy (dangerous for driving), but even if you don't, all the wines start to taste alike and you may buy something you'll later regret.
+Stop at more, and not only are you likely to get a little tipsy (dangerous for driving) but also all the wines start to taste alike.
+As a result, you may buy something you'll later regret.

-- Paso Robles gets very busy during the wine harvest in October, during local festivals and holiday weekends.
-Demand outstrips supply for Paso hotel rooms these days.
+- Paso Robles gets very busy during the wine harvest in October, during local festivals, and on holiday weekends.
+Demand outstrips supply for Paso hotel rooms at these times.
 Reserve as far ahead as you can for more options.

-My perfect Paso Robles weekend lunches: Cello restaurant at Allegretto Resort or food and wine on the patio at the Restaurant at Justin.
+Paso Robles weekend lunches can be had at Cello restaurant at Allegretto Resort or with wine on the patio at the Restaurant at JUSTIN.

-Residents say the Templeton Saturday farmers market is the area's best.
-To get there, exit US Hwy 101 south of Paso at Las Tablas, go west to Old County Road, turn right to the park at 6th Street.
+Residents say the Templeton Saturday farmers' market is the area's best.
+To get there, exit US Hwy 101 south of Paso at Las Tablas, go west to Old County Road, and turn right to the park at 6th Street.

 Where to Stay

-Allegretto Vineyard Resort opened in late 2015, an excellent addition to your options in Paso.
-It's a larger property, with a pool, spa, and onsite restaurant Cello.
+Allegretto Vineyard Resort opened in late 2015 as an excellent addition to the options in Paso.
+It's a larger property, with a pool, a spa, and an on-site restaurant named Cello.
 The staff is super-friendly, and the layout seems to provoke play and relaxation.
 The restaurant caters to vegetarians and vegans as well as omnivores.
-Their chef does his best work when he's being innovative.
-You can read reviews and compare prices for Allegretto at Tripadvisor.
+Its chef does his best work when he's being innovative.

-Paso Robles' tourism industry is growing so fast that it's sometimes hard to find a place to stay during busy times, but we have a couple of secrets we'll let you in on.
+Paso Robles's tourism industry is growing so fast it's sometimes hard to find a place to stay during busy times, but we have a couple of secrets to help.
 About 5 miles north of Paso Robles, the Vines RV Resort has cottages for rent at rates comparable to hotels in Paso Robles.
 With room for 6 and a full kitchen, they’re ideal for family stays.
-They require a 2-night minimum stay from Sunday through Thursday and 3 nights on weekends, holidays and during special events.
+They require a 2-night minimum stay Sunday through Thursday and 3 nights minimum on weekends, over holidays, and during special events.

-If you own an RV, that sounds like a good idea, but what if you don’t?
+That sounds like a good idea if you own an RV, but what if you don’t?
 The answer is easier than you think.
-Just check out Luv 2 Camp.
-They rent you the RV, then deliver and set it up at any of quite a few area campgrounds and RV parks.
+Luv 2 Camp will rent you an RV, deliver it, and set it up at any one of quite a few area campgrounds and RV parks.